csongorb/growingstuff/booklets/readme.md

 	- the last / brown one is... brown I suppose?
 - text-wise I would like to add "It is as if you were..." to it and also "A MAZE. / Berlin 2025" to it, just for completion
 - the line is... just awesome!
-- missing one one one playful element on those, not the emojis, but one graphical element per game? something like this
+- missing one one one playful element on those,
+	- not the emojis, but one graphical element per game?
+	- or some pieces of the Devolution leaf?
+	- something like this?

 So happy, see you tomorrow!